 - Are followers commenting and liking their posts?

 The time you spend evaluating these things gives you another valuable opportunity, too.
 With a close examination of an influencer’s feed, you can learn whether their values align with your brand.
+A little effort will help you avoid influencer pitalls and boost your brand.

-Evaluating your influencers takes time.
+But evaluating your influencers takes time.
 If you don’t want to spend that time, there are agencies that will do it for you, matching your brand with ideal influencers for your budget and goals.

 No matter how you do it, though, you want to keep an eye on more than your metrics when working with influencers.
 When you want authentic recommendations from real people, you risk the mistakes and cut corners that real people bring.